OanaSpatacean/Online-Quiz-Application/README.md

 Take a quiz: After selecting a quiz, students can take the quiz and answer the questions.

-See a summary of the quiz:
+See a summary of the quiz: Students can view a summary of the quiz they have taken or are currently taking.
+The summary might include information such as the number of questions, the time limit, the score, and the correct and incorrect answers.

 View quiz results: After submitting the quiz, students can view their results and see their score.